 Countering HOA & Condominium Board Insurance Claims Delays And Denials

 While condominium associations or HOAs each generally carry full coverage insurance, no one is typically prepared for the reality of filing a claim for any type of damage, and the difficulty it can include.

 While it may be clear to you that the damage to the building originated from an uncontrollable source or other natural occurrence, complications often arise when it comes time to collect from the insurance company for the damages.

 The insurance company will immediately question who is responsible for which damages, especially when those damages are severe, and delays or denials aren’t uncommon in the claim process due to unforeseen reasons.

-At the Morgan Law Group, our experienced Florida insurance claims lawyers will take the necessary steps to gather evidence, deliver documentation, and face the insurance company head on to ensure our HOA clients receive the fair treatment they deserve to get the most out of their claim and start the process of recovery and repair.
+At The Morgan Law Group P.A., our experienced Florida insurance claims lawyers will take the necessary steps to gather evidence, deliver documentation, and face the insurance company head on to ensure our HOA clients receive the fair treatment they deserve to get the most out of their claim and start the process of recovery and repair.